veltzer/demos-docker/exercises/hello_nodejs/exercise.md

-# Hello NodeJS
+# Hello NodeJs

-Create a node js docker images and run it inside a docker container.
+Create a node JS docker images and run it inside a docker container.